-The aim of the European Consumer Centre Network (ECC-Net) - with 30 centres covering the EU, Iceland and Norway.
+The European Consumer Centre Network (ECC-Net) consists of 30 centres covering the EU, Iceland and Norway.
 They are hosted either in the national consumer protection authority or a consumer association.

 Facts and figures

 In 2014, the network had over 93 741 contacts from consumers.